Code of Ethics and Conduct.

 We aim to compete vigorously and fairly in the marketplace and so all colleagues are required to comply fully with laws governing free and fair competition.

-h.
-Speaking up and ‘whistleblowing’
+g.
+Speaking up

 We are committed to an open working environment in which colleagues feel able to voice any concerns.
 We can only live up to the commitments contained in this Code if we all act with integrity and if we speak up if something might be wrong.

-The wrongdoing doesn’t have to affect you directly – it’s OK to speak up on behalf of somebody else.
+The wrongdoing doesn’t have to affect you directly – it’s ok to speak up on behalf of somebody else.

 Anyone raising a concern in good faith will not be criticised or penalised in any way even if it is shown, after investigation, that they were mistaken.
 Any form of reprisal or victimisation against anyone who has raised a genuine concern will not be tolerated and will itself be treated as a serious disciplinary matter.
 If a concern was to be raised maliciously then that would also be a serious disciplinary matter.